-Migraine headaches and C5 – C6 cervical disc disease commonly occur together.
-The commonality between cervical disc disease and migraines is that tight muscules in the upper body and neck cause both problems.
+Migraine headaches and C5 C6 cervical disc disease commonly occur together.
+The commonality between migraine headaches and C5 C6 cervical disc disease is that tight muscles in the upper body and neck cause both problems.
 The migraine sufferer must address muscular tension in the neck to resolve migraine pain.
 Another critical area that causes migraines is the jaw muscle, the digastric.
 Migraine therapy involves treating the jaw, the neck, and the upper body.
 One tried approach has been seeking long term chiropractic treatment in the hope that regular adjustments would dismiss the herniation (or degeneration) in the C5, C6 region and solve migraine pain at the same time.
 The new migraine headache specialist is trained in Active Isolated Stretching.

 All the above mentioned muscular areas affect migraine headaches too.
 When the upper body is tight, and the neck muscles are tight, these muscles will pull on the skull.
 Muscles of the neck attach at the skull and the shoulder.
 This pulling strain causes migraine headaches.
 The trapezius muscle is one of the prime bandits that pulls on the base of the skull, the occiput.

 The jaw: a source of migraine headache pain

 The other essential area in migraine pain are the muscles of the jaw.
 Migraine pain will not be solved until the digastric jaw muscle is relaxed.
 Cranial nerves pass under the digastric.
 When the digastric muscle gets tight, it can press into the cranial nerves which induces pain signals to the head.
 Tightness in the jaw is connected to muscular inflexibility in the upper body and neck muscles.
 Active Isolated Stretching therapy focuses on the numerous muscles causing migraines.
 Muscles work in groups.
 An advanced practitioner of Active Isolated Stretching is a migraine headache specialist.